mikeyPower/final-year-group-project/README.txt

       4. Click on "Send emails to regestered users"
       5. Enter the title of email
       6. Enter the body of email
       7. You will now be brought to a page says "email sent".
-Emails are sent to all regestered users
+Emails are sent to all registered users
       8. Please check your email's inbox

 Feature Number 21 Send group emails to guests: